telerik/winforms-docs/ganttview/editing/creating-custom-editor.md

 # Creating custom editor

 ##

 RadGanttView allows you to replace the standard editors with a custom editors.
-The following examples demonstrates how to replace
-          the spin editor with a track bar editor.
+The following examples demonstrates how to replace the spin editor with a track bar editor.
 All editors inherit from __BaseInputEditor__.
 So, you have to inherit from this class and override several methods:
-        #_[C#] _

 {{source=..\SamplesCS\GanttView\Editing\CustomEditor.cs region=CustomTrackBarEditor}}
 {{source=..\SamplesVB\GanttView\Editing\CustomEditor.vb region=CustomTrackBarEditor}}